jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```

 ## How configure and test `calculator` Web Service in Kong Ingress Controller (KIC)
-1) Configure a Kubernetes External Service (to http://www.dneonline.com:80/calculator.asmx) and an Ingress
+1) Configure a Kubernetes External Service (to http://www.dneonline.com:80/calculator.asmx) and an Ingress kind:
 ```sh
 kubectl apply -f kic/extService-Calculator-Ingress.yaml
 ```